GLVis/glvis-js/README.md

 - The Library only supports GLVis stream data

+- Lots of console warnings

-- Reloading data results in warnings in the console
+- "Updating" data results in a totally new visualization

+  - keys are not preserved
+  - unnecessary computation
+  - memory leaks can lead to OOM in the JS runtime